Heat-trace asymptotics for edge Laplacians with algebraic boundary conditions: Asymptotics of the heat kernel on edge manifolds

 \section{Asymptotics of the heat kernel on edge manifolds}

-In (\cite{MazVer:ATM}, Proposition 2.5) jointly with Rafe Mazzeo we have identified the Friedrichs extension of $\Delta_p$ as the algebraic self-adjoint extension associated to $\Gamma=\textup{diag}(\psi^+_1,..,\psi^+_q)$.
-We denote the Friedrichs extension of the Hodge Laplacian by $\Delta^{\mathscr{F}}_{p}$ and explain here the polyhomogeneity properties of its heat kernel $\HF$ near the edge.
+In a joint work with Mazzeo (\cite{MazVer:ATM}, Proposition 2.5) we have identified the Friedrichs extension of $\Delta$ as the algebraic self-adjoint extension associated to $\Gamma=\textup{diag}(\psi^+_1,..,\psi^+_q)$.
+We denote the Friedrichs extension of the Hodge Laplacian by $\Delta^{\mathscr{F}}$ and explain here the polyhomogeneity properties of its heat kernel $\HF$ near the edge.